 In the end, after all of this human-created noise and confusion, the best way to answer whether ritual slaughter is humane is by simple observation.

-[Note: While this footage depicts halal slaughter (zabiha/dhabiha), however the core tenants of human treatment are consistent with kosher slaughter (shechita).
-I’ve provided an ideal example of kosher slaughter in the additional footage playlist at the base of this post.]
+I do want to note that while the footage depicts halal slaughter (zabiha/dhabiha), the core tenants of human treatment are consistent with kosher slaughter (shechita).
+I’ve provided an ideal example of kosher slaughter in the additional footage playlist.

 Even in this most idealized and artificially sterilized scenario—which even the slaughterer states is the exception—it’s evident this sheep was not a wiling participant.
 Ending the life any sentient being prematurely and against their will cannot possibly be a humane or merciful act.

 Just like children, these beings cannot give us their consent.
 His cessation of struggling after much manipulation and assurance is more of a sad statement of his innocent yet misplaced trust in his caretaker turned slaughterer than any form of willful submission through a full comprehension of what’s to come.

 The assertion that this act is necessary, thus justifying the lesser of the evils, is one of the main rationalizations offered by meat eaters, secular and religious alike.
 But no religion—Judaism and Islam included—mandates the consumption of animals.

 In fact, as I cover in my video series The History of Veganism, primarily in the Middle Ages episode, the Quran and hadith contain numerous verses in support of compassion and respect for animals, even emphasizing the consumption of fruits and vegetables to sustain humans and animals alike.

 And following Genesis 1:29, Rabbinic tradition has taught that human beings were originally vegetarian in the garden of Eden and it was only after the fall and the flood that meat eating was reluctantly permitted.
 Thus the spiritual ideal is a diet free of animal products.